YDLIDAR/sdk/README.md

     //!
 A struct for returning configuration from the YDLIDAR struct LaserConfig {

         //!
-Start angle for the laser scan [rad].
+Start angle for the laser scan [Deg].
 0 is forward and angles are measured clockwise when viewing YDLIDAR from the top. float min_angle;

         //!
-Stop angle for the laser scan [rad].
+Stop angle for the laser scan [Deg].
 0 is forward and angles are measured clockwise when viewing YDLIDAR from the top. float max_angle;

         //!
-Scan resolution [rad].
+Scan resolution [Deg].
         float ang_increment;

         //!
-Scan resoltuion [ns]
+Scan resoltuion [s]
         float time_increment;

         //!
 Time between scans